 If you don’t know where to even begin, that’s a sign to get in touch with an attorney as soon as possible.

 Macon Workers’ Compensation Lawyer Near Me 404-400-4000

 What Damages Does Workers’ Compensation Cover in Macon?

 Workers’ compensation should pay all your costs related to your injury.
 This includes paying you for the time you had to be off work.
 For most types of injuries, workers can expect to receive money for:

 - Medical expenses, such as doctors, hospitals, and tests

 - Vocational training, if you need it to return to work

 - Travel expenses at 40 cents for every mile you must drive to get to and from healthcare providers

-If it happens at work, it’s covered by workers comp.
-Period.
+If your injuries happened at work, it’s covered by workers’ compensation, period.
 This means that: